raul23/equifax-data-breach/README.rst

      [DOJ2]_ (*parapraph 5.d, pages 3-4*)

-   Thus, the whereabouts of the suspects are uncertain.
+   Thus, it is implied that the whereabouts of the suspects are uncertain.

    Also, from the DOJ `indictment`_ and `press release`_, it seems that they refer to the four suspects as being former members of PLA's 54th Research